jrtechs/NodeJSBlog/blogContent/posts/data-science/a-closer-look-at-fitbit-data.md

 Fitbit has an [OAuth 2.0 web API](https://dev.fitbit.com/build/reference/web-api/) that you can use.
-You first have to register your application on Fitbit's website to receive a client ID and a client secret.
+You have to register your application on Fitbit's website to receive a client ID and a client secret to connect to the API.

 I decided to fetch the Fitbit data using an Express app with node.
 Fetching the data this way will make it really easy to use on a live website.
-Node has tons of NPM modules which makes connecting to Fitbit's API really easy.
-I'm using Passport which is a pretty common authentication middleware for Express.
+Node has tons of NPM modules which makes connecting to Fitbit's API relatively easy.
+I'm using [Passport](http://www.passportjs.org/) which is a common authentication middleware for Express.